- VIDEO / AUDIO

 - Hide menu

-The Center for Documentary Studies (CDS) at Duke University and The Honickman Foundation (THF), based in Philadelphia, co-sponsor this prestigious biennial prize for American photographers.
-The only prize of its kind, the CDS/Honickman First Book Prize in Photography competition is open to American and Canadian photographers of any age who have never published a book-length work and who use their cameras for creative exploration, whether it be of places, people, or communities; of the natural or social world; of beauty at large or the lack of it; of objective or subjective realities.
+The Center for Documentary Studies (CDS) at Duke University and The Honickman Foundation (THF), based in Philadelphia, co-sponsor this prestigious biennial prize.
+The only prize of its kind, the CDS/Honickman First Book Prize in Photography competition is open to North American photographers of any age who have never published a book-length work and who use their cameras for creative exploration, whether it be of places, people, or communities; of the natural or social world; of beauty at large or the lack of it; of objective or subjective realities.
 The prize honors work that is visually compelling, that bears witness, and that has integrity of purpose.

-The judges for the prize are among the most significant and innovative artists, curators, and writers in contemporary photography—Robert Adams, Maria Morris Hambourg, Robert Frank, Mary Ellen Mark, William Eggleston, and Deborah Willis.
+The judges for the prize are among the most significant and innovative artists, curators, and writers in contemporary photography—Robert Adams, Peter Barberie, William Eggleston, Robert Frank, Maria Morris Hambourg, Mary Ellen Mark, Sandra S. Phillips, and Deborah Willis.

 “Most photographers want to publish a book, especially if well produced.
 The CDS/Honickman First Book Prize in Photography allows this to happen for one deserving artist, and at the same time helps all entrants by encouraging them to assemble and evaluate for themselves the best they’ve done (it’s the only judgment that will sustain them in the long run).
 Whoever receives the prize, everyone is brought a little closer to finding her or his assignment, whether in photography or some other way of caring.”